doomlab/jam-numeracy-longitudinal/README.md

 If you use this code or data, please cite:

 Buchanan, E.M.
 (2025).
-Counting on Memory: How Expertise Shapes Our Numerical Judgments of Associations.
-Manuscript submitted for publication.
+Counting on Memory: How Expertise Shapes Our Numerical Judgments of Associations. https://doi.org/10.5281/zenodo.16994802